| gtk-hst reference manual | ||||

 int hst_histogram_get_stats (HstHistogram *hst, HstStats *s);

-the contents of the hst
+Copies into s the contents of the hst stats

 |